Euro Rises Against Majors () | aktiencheck.de

 dpa-AFX

-CANBERA (dpa-AFX) - The euro strengthened against the other major currencies in the Asian session on Monday.
+BRUSSELS (dpa-AFX) - The euro strengthened against the other major currencies in the Asian session on Friday.

-If the euro extends its uptrend, it is likely to find resistance around 1.08 against the greenback, 124.00 against the yen, 0.89 against the pound, 1.09 against the franc, 1.48 against the loonie, 1.44 against the aussie and 1.56 against the kiwi.
+If the euro extends its uptrend, it is likely to find resistance around 1.08 against the greenback, 123.00 against the yen, 0.88 against the pound and 1.08 against the franc.

 Copyright RTT News/dpa-AFX